Skedulo/OptimizationExtensionExamples/README.md

 # Skedulo Optimization Extension Examples

-A set of example Skedulo Optimisation Extensions.
+A set of example Skedulo Optimization Extensions.

 ## About